Firdevs64/geocam-notes-pwa/README.md

 OFFLINE FUNCTIONALITY
 Offline support is implemented using a Service Worker and the Cache API.
 🔹Static assets are cached during the service worker installation.
-🔹Previously visited pages and data remain accessible without an internet connection.
+🔹Dynamic content and photos are cached at runtime.
 🔹The application detects network status changes and informs the user when they are offline.
+🔹Cached photos remain accessible even when the device is offline.

 VIEW AND APPLICATION FLOW
 The application consists of three main views with a consistent and intuitive navigation flow: